jpschewe/fll-sw/src/main/documentation/developer/DeveloperInformation.md

 If you're new to git read at least the first 3 chapters of [the git book](https://git-scm.com/book/)

 Do all development on a branch other than master.
-Branches named "feature.XXX" or "ticket.XXX" are preferred.
-Where "XXX" can be anything, but typically has the number of the ticket that you're working on in it and some short description of what you're doing.
+Branches named "issue/XXX/DESCRIPTION" are preferred.
+Where "XXX" is the issue number and "DESCRIPTION" is a short description.
 Example usage:

-    git branch ticket.11.foo master # creates a new branch "feature.11.foo" based off of the local master branch, you can also use origin/master git checkout ticket.11.foo # switch to branch ticket.11.foo
+    git branch issue/11/foo master # creates a new branch "feature/11/foo" based off of the local master branch, you can also use origin/master git checkout issue/11/foo # switch to branch issue/11/foo
     # make changes
     git commit # commit early and commit often
     # when you have something to share
-    ./ant.sh before-checkin # to make sure you didn't break something git push origin ticket.11.foo # push all changes in local branch "ticket.11.foo" to a remote branch with the same name on the remote "origin"
+    ./gradlew check # to make sure you didn't break something git push origin issue/11/foo # push all changes in local branch "issue/11/foo" to a remote branch with the same name on the remote "origin"

 Alternatively fork the repository and submit a pull request.

 Commit early and often.

-Don't rebase commits that have already been pushed.
+Don't rebase commits that have already been pushed to the main repository.

 Before merging into master make sure to merge master into your branch, push, and wait for all tests to pass in continuous integration.
 When your feature branch is pushed back up to the main repository, it will be built in continuous integration to be sure that nothing is broken.